daliacoss/membrane/README.md

 how to play
 -----------
-six button controllers required.
+six-button controllers required.

-use the a,b,c buttons to finger the note, and hold (or tap, if in sustain mode) d-pad right to play. if in sustain mode, press d-pad left to silence the note.
+use the A,B,C buttons to set the pitch, and hold (or tap, if in sustain mode) d-pad right to sound a note. if in sustain mode, press d-pad left to silence the note. the pitches are set using binary fingering, with c as the lowest significant bit - thus, there are eight possible fingerings.

+other controls:
+d-pad up+right:    play note with pitch modulated up. d-pad down+right:  play note with pitch modulated down.
+X / Z:             increase/decrease octave.
+Y:                 toggle sustain.
+start+X / start+Z: transpose to next/previous key.
+start+Y:           toggle pitch modulation depth (between semitone and octave). start+A:           toggle vibrato. start+B:           toggle arpeggio.